-Notably, the actual cause of acid reflux is not addressed by the medications.
+Notably, the actual cause of GERD is not addressed by the medications.
 The dysfunctional valve at the end of the esophagus is not changed at all.
 Therefore, since the valve is not improved, these drugs fail in many patients and another approach is needed for relief.

-Other options for the relief of Acid Reflux are available at the Heartburn Treatment Center.
+Other options for the relief of GERD are available at the Heartburn Treatment Center.

 Today, make that decision to contact Dr. Nilesh Patel.
-Register for your FREE Seminar at one of our acid reflux treatment centers.
+Register for your FREE Evaluation at one of our treatment centers.
 If you would like to speak to someone about acid reflux and its causes, symptoms or treatments please fill out our online contact us form.